How to be more frugal today

 Switch to homemade coffee

 Are you one of those coffee drinkers that picks up a cup of caffeine on the way to work each morning?
 If so, stop!
 Coffee shops have over-inflated prices and you will end up paying way more for your coffee than you would if you just made it yourself.
+There are so many fancy coffee creamers available in the grocery stores these days, soon you’ll be enjoying your homemade cup even more than store bought!

 I’m a big fan of stockpiling.
 I believe that in addition to using coupons, stockpiling is one of the best ways that you can save money off your grocery bill each and every month.
 It’s a fantastic way to avoid paying full price at the grocery store!